2. Housing Benefit

 You may also qualify for other discounts on your Council Tax.
 Sorry, you need to claim those discounts on another part of the website.

 So when you have claimed Housing Benefit and Council Tax Reduction, go to Money off your Council Tax.

 You can view a summary of a current claim online in My Account:

-Oldham Council pay housing benefit by BACS only.
-We no longer make payment by Cheque.
-You will need to provide relevant bank details so we can pay your housing benefit, by completing a BACS transfer form:
+Oldham Council pays Housing Benefit by BACS.
+You will need to provide relevant bank details so we can pay your Housing Benefit, by completing a BACS transfer form:

 If payment is made to you, then you will be paid fortnightly in arrears.

 If payment is made to your landlord, then they will be paid monthly in arrears.